Ronnie-Reagan/TrueFlight/README.md

-if youve come here from disocrd: fuck off
+if youve come here from discord: fuck off